IgorOK22rus/geoscan-lite_eng/camera.rst

 Use **Mode dial** near ``on\off`` switcher to select preset for your needs.

 *Preset 1* serves for shooting in normal daylight conditions.
-The aperture value is fixed, which provides fixed exposure of photos for better ortophotomosaic generation.
+The aperture value is fixed, which provides fixed aperture for better ortophotomosaic generation.

 Use these settings for this mode: